vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

    - 1 = On (enabled)
    - 2 = Audit mode

-For additional information, see: [Turn on network protection](enable-network-protection.md)
+For more information, see [Turn on network protection](enable-network-protection.md).

 #### Network protection suggestion